 Introduction to Tkinter Grid

-As today’s world is going digital and people are looking to interact with electronic devices.
-So to interact, the devices must be designed in proper GUI (graphical user interface) which is an interface that helps the user to interact with electronic devices or computers using few graphical elements on it such as windows, icons, and buttons.
-Different programming languages provide a variety of grid managers in Python also there is a grid manager which is geometry manager that organizes widgets in the 2D table that is used to design GUI.
+As today’s world is going digital, and people are looking to interact with electronic devices.
+To interact, the devices must be designed in proper GUI (graphical user interface), which is an interface that helps the user interact with electronic devices or computers using few graphical elements on it such as windows, icons, and buttons.
+Different programming languages provide a variety of grid managers in Python; also, a grid manager is a geometry manager that organizes widgets in the 2D table that is used to design GUI.
 Tkinter grid provides some manager classes to manage widgets such as pack(), grid() and place().
-As Tkinter is a Python module for GUI it has a grid method needs to be imported from Tkinter.
+As Tkinter is a Python module for GUI, it has a grid method that needs to be imported from Tkinter.

 Lists of Options in Tkinter Grid

 - column: This option is used to put the widget in a column that is leftmost column.
 The default column is 0.

 - columnspan: This option keeps track of how many columns it will take to occupy widgets, and by default, this is 1.

 - ipadx and ipady: These two options are used for how many pixels on the interface to pad the widgets in horizontal and vertical, respectively, but it will be used in padding inside the widgets border.

 - padx and pady: These two options are similar to the above options, but these are used to pad outside widget borders in horizontal and vertical padding the pixels.

 - row: This option is when the widget is to put in a row; by default, the first row is empty.